reepay/reepay-android-checkout-sheet/README.md

     // Create configuration
     val config = CheckoutSheetConfig(
         sessionId = "", // Session id from Reepay checkout
-        acceptURL = null, // Required if session has accept url to work cancelURL = null, // Required if session has cancel url to work sheetStyle = SheetStyle.LARGE, // Sets the height of the sheets dismissible = true // If enabled, an X button will appear in the top-left corner ofthe sheet )
+        acceptURL = "", // Required for session status to work correctly cancelURL = "", // Required for session status to work correctly sheetStyle = SheetStyle.LARGE, // Sets the height of the sheets dismissible = true // If enabled, an X button will appear in the top-left corner of the sheet )

     // Open checkoutSheet (for example, inside a setOnClickListener)